jsplumb/jsplumb/doc/wiki/overlays.md

 - **cssClass** - Optional css class to use for the Label.
 This is now preferred over using the `labelStyle` parameter.
 - **labelStyle** - Optional arguments for the label's appearance.
 Valid entries in this JS object are:
   - **font** - a font string in a format suitable for the Canvas element
-  - **fillStyle** - the color to fill the label's background with.
+  - **fill** - the color to fill the label's background with.
 Optional.
   - **color** - the color of the label's text.
 Optional.
   - **padding** - optional padding for the label.
 This is expressed as a proportion of the width of the label, not in pixels or ems.
   - **borderWidth** - optional width in pixels for the label's border.
 Defaults to 0.